Search our site

 Native Courtworker and Counselling Association of BC — This association provides culturally appropriate services to Aboriginal people involved in the criminal justice system.

-What if I don't live near New Westminster?
+What if I don't live near Duncan, Kamloops, or New Westminster?

-You can still have your matter heard in First Nations Court even if you live outside the Lower Mainland.
-You will need to be able to travel to New Westminster, or get special permission to participate by phone or video-conference.
+You can still have your matter heard in First Nations Court even if you live outside of these areas.
+You'll need to be able to travel to one of the court locations, or get special permission to participate by phone or video-conference.